 You can use Tarantool with a programming language you’re familiar with.
 For this purpose, a number of connectors are provided.

 Tarantool comes in two editions: the open-source Community Edition (CE) and the commercial Enterprise Edition (EE).

-Tarantool CE lets you develop applications and speed up a system in operation.
+Tarantool Community Edition lets you develop applications and speed up a system in operation.
 It features synchronous replication, affords easy scalability, and includes tools to develop efficient applications.
 The Tarantool community helps with any practical questions regarding the Community Edition.

-Tarantool EE provides advanced tools for administration, deployment, and security management, along with premium support services.
+Tarantool Enterprise Edition provides advanced tools for administration, deployment, and security management, along with premium support services.
 This edition includes all the Community Edition features and is more predictable in terms of solution cost and maintenance.
 The Enterprise Edition is shipped as an SDK and includes a number of closed-source modules.
-See the documentation for Tarantool EE.
+See the Tarantool Enterprise Edition documentation.

 - Primary storage